Get

 13 Maltese Pros & Cons: What to Expect When Bringing One Home

 No dog comes without challenges, though, and the Maltese is no exception.
-In this post, we’ll share both the upsides and downsides of Maltese parenting to help you get a balanced perspective on what it might be like.
+In this post, we share both the upsides and downsides of Maltese parenting to help you get a balanced perspective on what it might be like.

-Pros of Having Maltese
+Pros of Having a Maltese

 1. Adaptability

 The Maltese is suitable for life in both big homes and small, including apartments, because they’re little and don’t need an excessive amount of exercise.
-As long as their environment is clean, comfortable, and, of course, full of love, the Maltese will be happy anywhere.
+As long as their environment is clean, comfortable, and of course, full of love, the Maltese will be happy anywhere.

 Maltese Bow Tie

-Image By: Nelson Espinoza, Shutterstock
+Image by: Nelson Espinoza, Shutterstock

 2. Moderate Energy Levels